kajalbiju/AmazonEcoScore/README.md

    5. Build settings are pre-configured in netlify.toml

 The site will be automatically built and deployed whenever you push changes to your repository.

+> 🔍 Disclaimer: This project is not affiliated with or endorsed by Amazon.
+It is for educational and demonstration purposes only.